Arxcis/adventofcode2018/README.md

  |------------|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|
  | Golang     | x  |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |

+### General
+* There are no deadlines (You don't have to submit day01 on 01. desember 2018)
+* You may look at other's solutions, or you can do it on your own.
+Pick your challange.

 ### Contributing
 * To contribute make a pull request with your solution.
 * Name your pull-request like this example 'day03-golang'
 * Fork repo or ask to join as contributor

-### Rules
-* There are no deadlines (You don't have to submit day01 on 01. desember 2018)
-* One file per language per day.
 * Every solution-file is named 'main' (e.g main.py, main.go, main.ru, main.js, main.cs, ....)
-* You may look at each others solutions, or you can do it on your own.
-Pick your challange.

-### Input/output

 **Input**

 Every folder contains a `input`-file.
 Expand the data of this file to program arguments using the unix `cat` command.
 ```
 $ go run main.go $(cat input)